 And if even after such a vital training a man misbehaves himself in other fields of life and disobeys the law of God, it can only be because of some intrinsic depravity of his self.

 Then again you must say your Prayers in congregation and especially so the Friday Prayer.
 This creates among the Muslims a bond of love and mutual understanding.
 This arouses in them the sense of their collective unity and fosters among them national fraternity.
 All of them say their Prayers in one congregation and this inculcates in them a deep feeling of brotherhood.

-Prayers are a symbol of equality, for the poor and the rich, the low and the high, the rulers and the ruled, the educated and the unlettered, the black and the white all stand in one row and prostrate before their Lord.
+Prayers are a symbol of equality for the poor and the rich; for the low and the high, the rulers and the ruled, the educated and the unlettered, the black and the white all stand in one row and prostrate before their Lord.

 Salah (Prayers) also inculcate in Muslims a strong sense of discipline and obedience to the elected leader.

 In short, Prayers train them in all those virtues that make possible the development of a rich individual and collective life.

 These are a few of the myriad of benefits we can derive from the daily Prayers.